Not surprisingly, the most massive birds can't fly. The ostrich is a familar example of the typical shape of the heaviest birds.

 © James Thew/iStockphoto.com

 The fossil bird with the largest known wingspan (as of 2010) is Pelagornis chilensis, a seabird that lived in Chile 5 to 10 million years ago.
 Its wing bones, which have been recovered, are the longest of any known bird.
 From them, the wingspan has been estimated as at least 5.25 meters (17 feet).
+A close second is Odontopteryx gigas, another seabird, with an estimated wingspan of about 4 m.

 1. Gerald Mayr and David Rubilar-Rogers.